 Dear Debt Adviser,

-I've nearly finished paying off my $70,000 home.
-The problem is: I don't want to live here anymore.
-It's a 40-minute drive to work and to see my family in the next town.
-It's tempting to sell this house, pay off the remaining debt, and move somewhere better.
-But I'm also wondering if it's a better move to stay in a home that's nearly paid off and not take on any more debt since I'm 60 and nearing retirement.
+I’ve nearly completed paying off my $70,000 home.
+The problem is: I don’t want to live here anymore.
+It’s a 40-minute drive to work and to see my family in the next town.
+It’s tempting to sell this house, pay off the remaining debt, and move somewhere better.
+But I’m also wondering if it’s a smarter move to remain in a house that’s nearly paid off and not take on any more debt since I’m 60 and nearing retirement.

-Sixty is young these days, but you are exhibiting signs of "old" thinking!
-It used to be that retiring with no mortgage was the cat's pajamas.
-Today it's hard to justify locking that much equity up in a single potentially illiquid and volatile investment.
-It's not unheard of to get a mortgage after 60.
+Sixty is young these days, but you are showing signs of “old” thinking!
+It used to be that retiring with no mortgage was the cat’s pajamas.
+Today it’s difficult to justify locking that much equity up in a single potentially illiquid and volatile investment.
+It’s not unheard of to get a mortgage after 60.

-In the right circumstances, I like reverse mortgages.
-You hear a lot about the problems people have with them, but a lot of that is just the press looking for a new horror story to scare readers.
+Under the right circumstances, I like reverse mortgages.
+You hear a lot about the difficulties people have with them, but a lot of that is just the media looking for a new horror story to scare readers.
 You can get more details about reverse mortgages at the U.S. Department of Housing and Urban Development website.

-This is also a great time to get a new mortgage.
-Rates are still low, and underwriting criteria is not as tight as it was.
-Plus, depending on where you live, housing prices may still be a bargain.
-Don't be afraid of a mortgage as long as your post-retirement cash flow can support it.
+This is also a good time to get a new mortgage.
+Rates are still low, and underwriting criteria are not as strict now.
+Plus, depending on where you live, home prices may still be a bargain.
+Don’t be afraid of a mortgage as long as your post-retirement cash flow can support it.
 How do you know for sure if it will?
-I suggest you see a good financial planner to run the numbers and get an independent assessment of where you stand.
+I suggest you ask a good financial planner to run the numbers and get an independent assessment of where you stand.

 Ask the adviser